shurankain/skreaver/DEPLOYMENT_GUIDE.md

 ### Environment Variables

-The Skreaver runtime uses environment variables for configuration.
-Your application can also add its own variables.
+Skreaver supports comprehensive runtime configuration via environment variables, allowing you to adjust settings without rebuilding your application.
+This is essential for production Kubernetes deployments.

-**Required for Production**:
+#### Required Variables

 ```bash
 # JWT secret (REQUIRED in release builds, panics if not set)
 # Generate with: openssl rand -base64 32